m0hamdan/Dog_Breed_Identification_App/README.md

 ### Project Motivation:<a name="motivation"></a>

-Develop an CNN algorithm that will accept any dog image and return an estimate of the dog's breed.
+This project is part of Udacity Data Scientist Nanodegree program and I'll develop an CNN algorithm that will accept any dog image and return an estimate of the dog's breed.
 If human is detected, it will provide an estimate of the most resembling dog breed.
 If neither dog or human face is detected the algorithm will return an error.

+The project consitutes of 2 parts:
+1. The Jupyter notebook which includes all of the implemented algorithms and approaches
+2. Flask we app which uses the saved model created through the jupyter notebook to perform the dog breed identification on uploaded photos

 The following libraries were used in building the dog breed identification algorithm:
 1. Keras (Tensorflow high level API)